Namratha-1996/TDD-practice/README.md

 ## Lessons learned working on this project

 - I learned how to use Chai's assertion syntax for unit tests.
-- I learned hoe to use VS code.
+- I learned how to use VS code.